ep85/crypto-ticker/README.md

-# forked this branch to make it work for a smaller LED 16X32
+# Forked this branch to make it work for a smaller LED 16X32

 # Crypto Ticker